-In the world of Future-Fi, NAD seems to be one of the high-end audio brands that really understands how much customers hate owning obsolete equipment.
+NAD seems to be one of the high-end audio brands that really understands how much customers hate owning obsolete equipment.
 Nobody wants to spend thousands of dollars (or even hundreds) on a component that will get left behind when a new streaming technology emerges or doesn’t support all of the streaming platforms that most music listeners use.
 NAD’s focus on modular design has paid off and helped to sell a lot of its Classic and Masters Series components.
-The new NAD MDC2 BluOS-D Module has been announced and it’s already going to make new products like the NAD C 399 Hybrid Digital Amplifier a Future-Fi purchase that makes sense.
+The new NAD MDC2 BluOS-D Module has been announced and it’s already going to make new products like the NAD C 399 Hybrid Digital Amplifier a hi-fi purchase that makes sense.

 The all-new MDC2 architecture allows signals to be passed back and forth between module and host component.
 This opens a far wider range of upgrade options for the new NAD C 399 Hybrid Digital DAC Amplifier and future MDC2-enabled components.
 With the MDC2 BluOS-D module installed, listeners can enjoy the benefits of Dirac Live Room Correction, BluOS hi-res multi-room streaming and music management, and so much more.
 And thanks to NAD’s MDC2 platform, component investments will keep pace with future developments.